MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tutorials/KubernetesBasics/README.md

 ### [Expose your app publicly](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/)

-Service defines a logical set of Pods and enables external traffic exposure, load balancing and service discovery.
+`Service` defines a logical set of `Pod`s and enables external traffic exposure, load balancing and service discovery.
-Service is defined using YAML.
+`Service` is defined using YAML.
-Service targets a set of Pods using a LabelSelector.
+`Service` targets a set of `Pod`s using a LabelSelector.

 Service is exposed through a type in the Service spec:
 * ClusterIP (default) - Service only reachable from within the cluster